Abdul Salam Rocketi

-Mullah Abdul Salam Rocketi (born 1958) is a former mujahideen freedom fighter and Taliban military commander who renounced his allegiance to run for the Parliament of Afghanistan in 2005, and for the Presidency in 2009.
+Mullah Abdul Salam Rocketi (born 1958) is a former mujahideen and Taliban military commander who renounced his allegiance to run for the Parliament of Afghanistan in 2005, and for the Presidency in 2009.

 The Asia Times described him as one of the former Taliban who "... act as the Taliban's political wing in Kabul."
 Rocketi is an ethnic Pashtun from Zabul Province in Afghanistan.
-Son of Haji Manzar, he had almost completed his religious studies before he joined the mujahedeen (freedom fighter) war against the foreign invaders.
+Son of Haji Manzar, he had almost completed his religious studies before he joined the mujahideen war against the Soviets.

 Soviet invasion of Afghanistan

 Rocketi was born in Naw Bahar District, Zabul Province.
-During the Soviet occupation of Afghanistan in the 1980s, Rocketi earned his surname (Rocketi - راکیټی) fighting with rocket-propelled grenades against Soviet helicopters and tanks, and he was soon elected as the main commander in the south zone of Afghanistan in the war against Russian invaders, he was titled Rocketi by his acting commander at that time Amir Mussa kalim the acting commander of Mujahedeen.
+During the Soviet occupation of Afghanistan in the 1980s, Rocketi earned his surname (Rocketi - راکیټی) fighting with rocket-propelled grenades against Soviet helicopters and tanks, and he was soon elected as the main commander in the south zone of Afghanistan in the war against Russian invaders, he was titled Rocketi by his acting commander at that time Amir Mussa Kalim.